Internship information for students

 Completing the application

-The Spring 2013 application period closed on January 25, 2013.
+The Spring 2014 application period is December 16, 2013 to January 27, 2014; the online application form is will be available during the application period.
 A separate Internship Application Form is required for each project.
 You may apply for up to two (2) internships for the spring semester or three (3) internships for the fall semester.
 For each

 internship, you will submit:

-- your statement of interest (limit to 400 words)
+- your statement of interest and qualifications (limit to 400 words)

 - list of your goals for the internship